Sampling two-dimensional isometric tensor network states

 \section{Conclusions}

-We introduced the first algorithms for sampling and computing high-probability configurations of distributions represented by 2D isometric tensor network states (isoTNS).
-To do so, we proposed two algorithms which are non-trivial extensions of existing MPS sampling methods, e.g., Algorithm~\ref{alg:mps_sample}, to isoTNS.
+We introduced the first algorithms that leverage isometric constraints to sample and compute high-probability configurations of distributions represented by 2D isometric tensor network states (isoTNS).
+We proposed two algorithms that are non-trivial generalizations of existing MPS sampling methods, e.g., Algorithm~\ref{alg:mps_sample}, to the isoTNS tensor network canonical form.
 The first algorithm performs independent sampling and yields a single configuration together with its associated probability.
 The second algorithm employs a greedy search strategy to identify $K$ high-probability configurations and their corresponding probabilities.
-In both cases we have bounded the algorithms runtime as a polynomial in the system size, virtual bond-dimensions, and $K$.
+In both cases we have bounded the algorithms' runtime as a polynomial in the system size, local Hilbert-space dimension, virtual bond-dimensions, and $K$.

 To validate and benchmark our results, we tested the proposed algorithms on a variety of examples with increasing complexity.
 In particular the GHZ- and W-states' probability distributions were calculated using both algorithms on up to 256 qubits.
 In addition to increasing system size, we explored a generically hard distributions which are generated by random unitary transformations.
 Our numerical experiments validate the scalability of the proposed algorithms and explored the effects of truncation, which are not present in MPS algorithms, introduced during the sampling procedures.